Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 with $i = 1,2,3,4$, $\bar{\delta}_{i,j} \equiv 1 - \delta_{i,j}$ ($\delta_{i,j}$ as the Kronecker delta).

-We symmetrize the above equations for the identical boson system by summing up the other two channels with particle-2 and -3 as the spectator, respectively.
+The above equations are then symmetrized for the identical boson system by summing up the other two channels with particle-2 and -3 as the spectator, respectively.
 Four Faddeev components in the boson-dimer scattering channel then turn into